litebird/litebird_sim/docs/source/timeordered.rst

     -0.00451
     -0.00526
     -0.00601
     -0.00676

 The input maps to scan can be either included in a dictionary with the name of the channel or the name of the dectector as keyword (the routines described in :ref:`Mbs` already provied the inputs in the correct format), or a numpy array with shape (3, n_pixels).

 The pointing information can be included in the observation or passed through `pointings`.
-If both `obs` and `pointings` are provided, they must be coherent, so either a single Observation and a single numpy array, or same lenght list of Observations and numpy arrays.
+If both `observations` and `pointings` are provided, they must be coherent, so either a single Observation and a single numpy array, or same lenght list of Observations and numpy arrays.
 If the input map is ecliptic coordinates set `input_map_in_galactic` to `False`.
 The effect of a possible HWP is included in the pointing information, see :ref:`scanning-strategy`.

+The routine provides an on-the-fly interpolation of the input maps.
+This option is available through the argument `interpolation` which specifies the type of TOD interpolation ("" for no interpolation, "linear" for linear interpolation).
+Default: no interpolation.

 Adding Noise
 ------------